korreman/pong/README.md

 passing the `-g/--generate` flag will make pong print the command that it was _going_ to run rather than run it.

-`pong` also supports AUR helpers.
+`pong` also supports AUR helpers through the `--aur-helper` parameter.
-Its default behavior is to dispatch to the AUR helper for most operations, but gate searching and installation behind a flag.
+Upkeep operations will be dispatched to the helper, while search and installation are gated behind a flag.
-This ensures that AUR packages are properly managed, while making the user aware when they install from the AUR.
+This ensures that AUR packages are properly managed, but AUR packages aren't installed unintentionally.

 ## Commands